zieglerk/zieglerk.github.io/pages/publications.md

   alphabetic order.
 The American Mathematical Society has described this circumstance (and the reasoning behind it) in their 2004 Statement on
   <a href="https://www.ams.org/profession/leaders/culture/CultureStatement04.pdf">The
-  Culture of Research and Scholarship in Matheamtics: Joint Research and Its Publication</a>.
+  Culture of Research and Scholarship in Mathematics: Joint Research and Its Publication</a>.
 I prefer to follow this practice.
 - In recent times, bibliometric data is increasingly used to evaluate research.
 This is problematic, in particular when used across